 Contractor shall correct all Cosmetic Deficiencies which remain at Acceptance of the Deliverable and all other Deficiencies permitted by the Consortium to exist at Acceptance of the Deliverable, if any, as soon as reasonably practicable and, in all cases, within thirty (30) days of its Acceptance.

-Contractor shall continuously protect all Deliverables and backups therefor from damage, destruction or loss caused by the acts or omissions of Contractor and its staff.
+Contractor shall continuously protect all Deliverables and backups derived therefrom for damage, destruction or loss caused by the acts or omissions of Contractor and its staff.
 During the period Deliverables are in transit and in possession of Contractor, its carriers or the Consortium prior to their Acceptance, Contractor and its insurers, if any, will bear the risk of loss or damage thereto, unless such loss or damage is caused by the negligence or intentional misconduct of the Consortium.

 Representations Regarding Deliverables.